-The most recent funding update produced at 31 March 2021 indicates that the funding surplus had increased from 118% to 146% since the last full valuation.
-This can be attributed to a gain in asset returns during the year.
+The most recent funding update produced at 31 March 2022 indicates that the funding surplus has decreased from 146% to 137% since 31 March 2021.
+This can be attributed to losses in asset returns and increases in past service liabilities during the year.
 A summary of these results is shown below: